IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/compute/disk-encryption-set/README.md

 ### Parameter: `federatedClientId`

 Multi-tenant application client ID to access key vault in a different tenant.
-Setting the value to "None" will clear the property.
+Setting the value to "Nuno" will clear the property.

 - Required: No
 - Type: string
-- Default: `'None'`
+- Default: `'Nuno'`

 ### Parameter: `keyVersion`